canonical/matter-snap-testing/README.md

 The Github Workflow configurations (triggers, jobs, etc) are maintained in respective upstream source codes.
 The Github Actions and testing suites are maintained in this repository.

-For example, [this](https://github.com/edgexfoundry/edgex-go/blob/main/.github/workflows/snap.yaml) is the workflow of the tests that run on the edgex-go project.
-The Github Actions used in the workflow are versioned using a major semantic versioning tag.
-This tag is [automatically moved](https://github.com/canonical/edgex-snap-testing/blob/main/.github/workflows/versioning.yml) to the latest minor and patch releases of the tests (this repository).

-This project has additional [workflows](https://github.com/canonical/edgex-snap-testing/tree/main/.github/workflows) such as for running the tests weekly and on local PRs.

 ## Test locally
 This section includes example command to run tests.